william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

 ## Task 4: Ingest Data in Streams

 1. Go to OCI Streaming service in OCI Dashboard and click on your existing stream which you have used to send the data.
 Click on Load Messages and you'll see a new row of data with 'temperature: 25' coming from Thingsboard as shown below.
+This will be visible only if the curl command was executed in the last minute, so if needed please resend the temperature reading.

     ![Stream_Message](images/stream_message.png)